Phishing prevention with Password Alert FAQ

 Below are common questions about the Password Alert extension, which is used to prevent phishing attacks.
 For instructions on installing Password Alert, see Preventing phishing attacks on your users or Prevent phishing with Password Alert.What is Password Alert?

-Password Alert is a Chrome extension that helps users avoid phishing attacks by detecting when they enter their Google password into any web sites other than the Google Sign in page accounts.google.com.
+Password Alert is a Chrome extension that helps G Suite and Cloud Identity users avoid phishing attacks by detecting when they enter their Google password into any websites other than the Google sign-in page.

-G Suite administrators can also deploy the Password Alert Server to enable password alert auditing, send email alerts, and force users to change their Google password if they enter it into a non-trusted web site.
+Administrators can also deploy the Password Alert Server to enable password alert auditing, send email alerts, and force users to change their Google password if they enter it into a non-trusted website.

-Password Alert currently only works as a Chrome extension in the Chrome browser.
-As a Google Apps for Work administrator, you can deploy Password Alert across your domains using Chrome policies and set up a Google App Engine instance to monitor alerts across your domains.
+Password Alert is for G Suite and Cloud Identity users and currently only works as a Chrome extension in the Chrome browser.
+As an administrator, you can deploy Password Alert across your domains using Chrome policies and set up a Google App Engine instance to monitor alerts across your domains.
 If you have legacy browsers in use, you may want to explore Chrome’s Legacy Browser support.

 Password Alert uses the active Chrome profile to determine which account is being protected, so if you want to install Password Alert for multiple Google accounts, use multiple Chrome profiles.